EricDinging/CS5470/assignment_1/README.md

 **Requirements:**
 1. Serve `meta-llama/Llama-3.1-8B` on 2 GPUs.
 2. Serve `meta-llama/Llama-3.1-8B` on 4 GPUs.
-3. Modify parameters in `server.sh` and `client.sh` files to execute these configurations.
+3. Modify parameters in `server.sh` to execute these configurations.
    - Review the vLLM documentation to understand what CLI arguments you need to add or modify for multi-GPU inference
 4. Store the TTFT and TPOT metrics for both configurations

 ### Task 3: Performance Visualization

 Create plots showing:
-1. Sorted TTFTs of prompts in the benchmark (for all three configurations: `meta-llama/Llama-3.2-3B-Instruct` with 1 GPU, `meta-llama/Llama-3.1-8B` with 2GPUs, `meta-llama/Llama-3.1-8B` with 4 GPUs)
+1. Sorted TTFTs of prompts in the benchmark for all three configurations: serving with 1, 2, and 4 GPUs.
-2. Sorted TPOTs of prompts in the benchmark (for all three configurations)
+2. Sorted TPOTs of prompts in the benchmark for all three configurations

+X-axis is the prompt index and the y-axis is TTFT or TTFT.

 ### Task 4: NVIDIA Nsight Profiling